-The collections of the Finnish National Gallery comprise more than 35,000 works of art as well as archival material and objects.
+The collections of the Finnish National Gallery comprise approximately 40,000 works of art as well as archival material and objects.
 The collection is owned by the State.
 The management, maintenance and augmentation of the collection constitute one of the primary tasks of the National Gallery.

 Responsibility for the augmentation and management of the collection is divided between three museums.
 The Sinebrychoff Art Museum houses old international art from the 14th to the early 19th century, the Ateneum Art Museum has Finnish art up to 1969 as well as international art from the 19th and 20th centuries, and the Museum of Contemporary Art Kiasma is responsible for Finnish and international art from 1960 onwards.
 Art historical archival material is managed by the National Gallery’s Collections Department.

 The collection is augmented by the National Gallery’s museum units through acquisitions and donations.
 The National Gallery uses the State art budget allocation to acquire works of art on the State’s behalf.
 The Archive Collection grows primarily through donations and proprietary documentation.

 The extensive art collections of the Finnish National Gallery cover a broad span of the history of art, from medieval icons to the very latest contemporary art.

 The collections contain Finnish as well as international works of art.
 Works from the collections are always included in the National Gallery’s museum exhibitions.
 More information about the art collections is available at the websites of the individual museums:

 The Archive Collection of the Finnish National Gallery is responsible for collecting and preserving documents relating to Finnish art in particular.
 The Archive Collection comprises an Image Archive, Document Archive, Press Cutting Archive, and Audiovisual Archive.
 The Image Archive is also responsible for the sale of images at the National Gallery.
 The National Gallery’s Library operates in conjunction with the Archive Collection.